ananlytics/KNN-Clustering/Clustering.md

+# KNN-Clustering Using R-Programming
-# Clustering Data to apply KNN-Classification on Iris Dataset.
+## Clustering Data to apply KNN-Classification on Iris Dataset.

 ```ruby